Bill Spivey: Trial

 On June 9, Spivey was arrested in New York, and was released pending a trial, which started in January 1953.
-Hirsch testified that Spivey asked to be included as a point shaver, and was upset that the payment for his role in shaving during the 1950 Sugar Bowl game was less than he anticipated.
+Hirsch testified that Spivey asked to be included as a point shaver, and was upset that the payment for his role in shaving during the 1950 Sugar Bowl tournament was less than he anticipated.
 This, however, contradicted his original grand jury testimony, which had no mention of Spivey's involvement.
 Hirsch also told the grand jury that Spivey and West, the ringleader, had not met.
 West declined to testify, leading to criminal contempt charges against him.
 Spivey again denied taking part in the scandal, stating that he had turned down a different gambler on two occasions.
 According to him, ex-teammate Jim Line mentioned his name to the grand jury; Spivey said he learned this from Line.
 John Y. Brown Sr., the attorney representing Spivey, argued that Hirsch and Line had lied to gamblers in claiming that they had given Spivey a share of the point shaving proceeds.
 The trial lasted for 13 days before the case went to a jury.
 By a 9–3 margin, the majority of jurors supported acquittal for Spivey, and the hung jury caused a mistrial.
 The grand jury eventually dropped the charges against Spivey.